bbauska/W3Cx-3of5/README.md

 4.     }
 5.  }, false);
 ```

-At *line 2*, the value "37" is the key code that corresponds to the left arrow.
+At <i>line 2<i>, the value "37" is the key code that corresponds to the left arrow.
 It might be difficult to know the correspondences between real keyboard keys and codes, so here are handy pointers:

 -   Try key codes with this [interactive test page](http://www.asquare.net/javascript/tests/KeyCode.html)